Boot Waterproofing with Beeswax

 The natural water repellency properties of this wax from bees are very evident when applied to materials using a little heat.

-Beeswax is not water soluble so it blocks moisture from being able to penetrate the shoe leather.
-It protects in the same way that beeswax is used in hair care.
-It helps seal and protect.
+Beeswax is not water soluble – it does not dissolve in water.
+This means it blocks moisture from being able to penetrate your shoe leather.

-Of course, this waterproofing treatment doesn’t last forever.
+Of course, this waterproofing boot treatment doesn’t last forever.
 If you wear your boots a lot in wet dirty conditions, you will need to reapply beeswax at some time in the future.

 And of course, you can buy it online.
 Beeswax pellets are easy to use and easy to melt but you do pay a bit more for this convenience.
+If you only need a small amount, this is no big deal.

 I prefer using blocks of natural beeswax only because I can more readily tell that they are pure wax without additives.